Kyriosity/read-write/README+/software/QA/README.md

 > **Frivolous, fleeting, and exponential spirit makes the programming inherently and largely error-prone.**

-Software is pure abstraction ether, and its creators know no fear of breaking changes (as close as their fingers to the keyboard).
+Software is pure abstraction ether, and its creators have no fear of breaking changes (as close as their fingers to the keyboard).
 Commits can be rolled back, and there's always a gap until delivery to production (for last-minute fixes or bug introduction).

 ```mermaid
 graph TB